 As a teacher, I have mostly worked with young adults and adults in the areas of General English, Business English and Exams Preparation, with only very brief stints as a teacher of younger learners.
 In the past few years, I have been more involved than ever in exams preparation – an area I’m very fond of -, not only as a teacher and course designer, but also as an examiner for the Cambridge Main Suite exams (KET, PET, FCE, CAE and CPE).

 In the past decade, I’ve dedicated a lot of my time to language development for teachers (LDT), both mine and that of other teachers – especially preparing them for Cambridge CAE and CPE.
-LDT ended up becoming one of my greatest interests (passions!) in ELT, and I have since written a book on the subject (Inglês para professor) – published in late 2015 -, and I’m currently working on the second one, Inglês para professor 2, to be published in 2018.
-I also blog for BlogDisal and RichmondShare – the biggest and most widely read professional blogs in the country.
+LDT ended up becoming one of my greatest interests (passions!) in ELT, and I have since written a book on the subject (Inglês para professor) – published in late 2015 -, and I’m currently working on the second one, Inglês para professor 2, to be published in the first semester of 2019.
+I have also blogged for BlogDisal and RichmondShare – the biggest and most widely read professional blogs in the country.

 As important as all that, however, and one of the most rewarding parts of teacher training for me, is how much it helps my own professional development as a teacher.
 Studying, the constant reading to keep updated (new books, articles from professional journals etc), participation in conferences, the contact with fellow teachers and trainers, to name but a few, is what guarantees I’m always curious, always motivated, and never suffer from burnout, and I couldn’t be more thankful for that.

-Finally, I studied English at University of São Paulo (USP), hold the Cambridge CELTA, CPE (grade A), DELTA modules 1 and 2, and I’m currently working on my DELTA module 3.
+Finally, I studied English at University of São Paulo (USP), hold the Cambridge CELTA, CPE (grade A), DELTA modules 1 and 2 (I’m currently working on my DELTA module 3, on LDT), and I’m preparing to start an MA TESOL soon.
 I am also a Cambridge speaking examiner and a CELTA tutor.